Scottish religion in the eighteenth century: Episcopalianism

 Episcopalianism had retained supporters through the civil wars and regime changes in the seventeenth century.
 Although the bishops had been abolished in the settlement that followed the Glorious Revolution, becoming "non-jurors", not subscribing to the right of William III and Mary II to be monarchs, they continued to consecrate Episcopalian clergy.
 Many clergy were "outed" from their livings, but the king had issued two acts of indulgence in 1693 and 1695, allowing those who accepted him as king to retain their livings and around a hundred took advantage of the offer.
 New "meeting houses" sprang up for those who continued to follow the episcopalian clergy.
 They generally prospered under Queen Anne and all but the hardened Jacobites would be given toleration in 1712.
 Since most Episcopalians gave their support to the Jacobite rebellion in 1715, they suffered a decline in fortunes.
 A number of the clergy were deprived and in 1719 all meeting houses where prayers were not offered for King George were closed.
 In 1720, the last surviving bishop died and another was appointed as "primus", without any particular episcopal see.
-After the Jacobite rising of 1745, there was another round of restrictions under the Toleration Act of 1746 and Penal Act of 1748, and the number of clergy and congregations declined.
+After the Jacobite rising of 1745, there was another round of restrictions under the Toleration Act 1746 and the Penal Act 1748, and the number of clergy and congregations declined.
 The church was sustained by the important nobles and gentlemen in its ranks.

 This period saw the establishment of Qualified Chapels, where worship was conducted according to the English Book of Common Prayer and where congregations, led by priests ordained by Bishops of the Church of England or the Church of Ireland, were willing to pray for the Hanoverians.
 Such chapels drew their congregations from English people living in Scotland and from Scottish Episcopalians who were not bound to the Jacobite cause.
 These two forms of episcopalianism existed side by side until 1788 when the Jacobite claimant Charles Edward Stuart died in exile.
 Unwilling to recognise his brother Henry Benedict Stuart, who was a cardinal in the Roman Catholic Church, as his heir, the non-juror Episcopalians elected to recognise the House of Hanover and offer allegiance to George III.
 At the repeal of the penal laws in 1792 there were twenty-four Qualified Chapels in Scotland.